Build API clients for a command line interface (CLI) with Microsoft identity authentication

-In this tutorial, you will generate an API client that uses Microsoft identity authentication to access Microsoft Graph.
+In this tutorial, you generate an API client that uses Microsoft identity authentication to access Microsoft Graph.

 Required tools